Prince Harry and Meghan Markle's Royal Baby Rules

 - Princess Charlotte Elizabeth Diana

-The names usually combine names of previous monarchs and relatives that they don't include a surname.
+The names usually combine names of previous monarchs and relatives.
+They don't include a surname.
 In school, Prince George goes by George Cambridge.
 Prince William went by William Wales when he was in college.

 Most royal mothers breastfeed.
 Queen Elizabeth breastfed her children, and so did Princess Diana.
 It was never confirmed if Kate Middleton breastfed.
 So, will Meghan breastfeed her children?